Sabiiti Muzeyi

-Major General Steven Sabiiti Muzeyi (born 1975), is a Ugandan military officer and police officer, who served as the Deputy Inspector General of Police (DIGP) of the Uganda Police Force, the second-highest rank in that branch of the Ugandan government, from 4 March 2018 until 16 December 2020.
+Major General Steven Sabiiti Muzeyi (born 1975) is a Ugandan military officer and police officer who served as the Deputy Inspector General of Police (DIGP) of the Uganda Police Force, the second-highest rank in that branch of the Ugandan government, from 4 March 2018 until 16 December 2020.

 He replaced Martin Okoth Ochola, who was promoted to Inspector General of Police.
 Immediately prior to his assignment as DIGP, Sabiiti, at the rank of brigadier, served as the Commander of the Military Police of the Uganda People's Defence Force (UPDF).
 Sabiiti was replaced as DIGP by Major General Paul Lokech.

 On Friday, 5 February 2021, Major General Sabiiti Muzeyi was appointed General Manager Luwero Industries, a subsidiary of National Enterprise Corporation (NEC).

 Background and education

 He was born in Mbarara District on 1 December 1975.
 Sabiiti's father Zekeriah Muzeyi Magyenyi was married to one of Museveni’s maternal aunties.
 A veteran of Uganda's bush war, Magyenyi died in June 2007.
 Sabiiti’s mother is Javanis Magyenyi.
 The young Sabiiti attended Ntare School, then Mbarara High School before he was admitted to Makerere University, Uganda's oldest and largest public university.

 At Makerere he studied biochemistry, graduating with a First Class Honors degree of Bachelor of Science.
 In 1997, he joined the UPDF, signing up in what was then the Presidential Protection Unit (PPU).
 The PPU has since been renamed the Special Forces Command (SFC).
 Sabiiti attended boot camp at Kasenyi Training Wing, in Entebbe.
 A total of 117 recruits began the basic training course.
 Twenty five of them dropped out and the new Captain Sabiiti Muzeyi graduated at the top of the remaining 92.

 Later, he studied at the Uganda Senior Command and Staff College, in Jinja, in Uganda's Eastern Region.
 At the rank of colonel, he won a slot to attend a senior command course at the United States Army Command and General Staff College at Fort Leavenworth, in Kansas.
 When the United States government blocked his admission, he was instead sent to a military college in Russia.
+He is a member of the Anglican Church of Uganda.